daniel-molina/visualequation/HACKING.md

 more than one digit.
 To connect several subequations with the same selectivity rules, chains of juxts are used.

+### Juxts

-A **juxt** is a binary op such that its second argument is not allowed to be selected and is restricted to be a juxt-block or mark.
+A **juxt** is a binary op such that:

+*   Its second argument is not allowed to be selected, and
+*   It does not impose restrictions on the selectivity of strict subeqs of its second argument.
+*   Its second argument must be a juxt-block or a mark.

+A **descendant juxt** (**djuxt**) DJ is a juxt of an equation or non-juxt-block Q such that:

-The **parent juxt** (**pjuxt**) of a juxt-block JB is the leading operator of JB.
+*   The position of the DJ-block is the second argument of another juxt of Q.

+### Parent and descendant juxts

-A **descendant juxt** (**djuxt**) D of a juxt-block JB is a juxt such that D-block is the second argument of:
+A **parent juxt** (**pjuxt**) PJ is a juxt of an equation or non-juxt-block Q such that:

+*   PJ is a rugop, and
+*   The second argument of PJ is a djuxt-block.
-*   The parent juxt of JB, or
+*   The position of the PJ-block cannot be the argument of another juxt of Q.
-*   Another **descendant juxt** of JB.

-> **Property**:
+> Remark:
 >
+>1. juxts and juxt-blocks can be completely determined in a subequation.
+>1.
+Determination of djuxts, pjuxts, djuxt-blocks and pjuxt-blocks or
+>   juxt-ublocks in a subequation S can only be done if it is known that S is
+>   the entire equation or S is not a juxt-block.
-> A juxt-block always have one parent juxt and, at least, one descendant juxt.
+>1.
+A pjuxt-block has one pjuxt and, at least, one djuxt.
+>1.
+A pjuxt-block is a usubeq and a djuxt-block of an equation is not a usubeq.
+>1.
+A juxt-ublock is a pjuxt-block and a pjuxt-block is a juxt-ublock.
+Another
+>   name for them can be an **entire juxt-block**.

+### Constituent and terminal juxts

-A **constituent juxt** (**cjuxt**) of a juxt-block JB is a juxt that is a parent or descendant juxt of JB.
+A **constituent juxt** (**cjuxt**) of a juxt-ublock JU is a juxt that is:

+*   the parent juxt of JU, or
+*   lop-Q, being Q the second argument of another **cjuxt** of JU.

+This is a recursive definition which could be improved to be a little more constructive.

-A **terminal juxt** (**tjuxt**) of a juxt-block JB is a juxt such that:
+A **terminal juxt** (**tjuxt**) of a juxt-block JB is a cjuxt of JB which second argument is a mark.

-*   It is a djuxt of JB, and
-*   Its second argument is a mark.

 In visual equation implementation, the mark used for the second arg of a tjuxt is named *TXUJ* (that is the word JUXT reversed, not a typo).

-A **juxted** of a juxt-block JB is a first arg of a cjuxt of JB.
+A **juxted** of a juxt-block JB is a first arg of a cjuxt of a JB.

-A **entire juxt-block** of an equation E is a juxt-block which is not the second argument of a juxt of E.

-> **Property**:
->
-> A juxt-block which is not a entire juxt-block is not effectively selectable.

-To be organised and simplify the concepts, twe following two operators are used as juxts in visual equation.

-*PJUXT* is the only juxt which is a rugop.
-It does not allow the second argument to be a mark.

-*DJUXT* is the only juxt which is a slipop.
-A DJUXT-block is only allowed to be the second argument of a PJUXT in an equation.
+The only pjuxt and djuxt in visual equation are called *PJUXT* and *DJUXT*.

 > **Remarks**:
 >